pedrokunz/reddit_integration/README.md

-# canoe_reddit_integration
+# reddit_integration

-Canoe Integrations Tech Assessment
+Integrations Tech Assessment

 ## Overview

-A critical function of Canoe’s business relies on programmatically retrieving documents/data from external sources, i.e., APIs and Web Portals on behalf of multiple customers.
+A critical function of the business relies on programmatically retrieving documents/data from external sources, i.e., APIs and Web Portals on behalf of multiple customers.
 These use cases present a number of challenges: